With so many Go-to-Market strategy templates out there, what's *really* important to consider when building your launch plan?

 GTM strategies are, from the ground up, built around a customer’s wants or needs.
 After all, this whole mission you’re on started with you or your company trying to address a problem the customer is facing.
 When approaching a problem with strategy and planning, you can actually build your product, delivery, and pricing plays around the customer’s preferred pricing points.

-So let’s say your strategy goes off without a hitch, and you’ve got some loyal customers under your belt.
+So, let’s say your launch goes off without a hitch, and you’ve got some loyal customers under your belt.
 If you want to iterate on that product or bring another product to market, your initial strategy work can be repurposed or, in some cases, translated to different product lines.
-And while no two launches can ever really be the same, regardless of tier, it’s safe to say that if you’re consistently launching products, you can enshrine good launch habits in your team members.
+And while no two launches can ever be the same, regardless of tier, it’s safe to say that if you’re consistently launching products, you can enshrine good launch habits in your team members.

 Regardless of your launch size or tier, creating a go-to-market strategy is crucial for your launch’s success.
 In the present, it gives you a roadmap for success that goes beyond just sending a few emails to your prospective customers and buddies or posting a few blurbs on LinkedIn.

-But most importantly, it helps you build a repeatable launch process for the future and enshrines good habits in your team that are harder to break when you launch again or when you build upon an existing product line.
+Most importantly, it helps you build a repeatable launch process for the future and enshrines good habits in your team that are harder to break when you launch again or when you build upon an existing product line.